 Now I wonder..
-Do you have a coach?
-Where do you go to when you want to learn those skills that exist outside the realm of technical prowess that is your expertise?
+Doesn’t everyone have a coach?
+Where else would you go to when you want to learn those skills that exist outside the realm of technical prowess that is your expertise?

 Get useful tips and valuable resources every month